Christian Faith and Moral Character

 - Resource page to use for further study;

-- Town Meeting forum where participants can meet and socialize;
+- Town Meeting forum for announcements;

 - Those who actively participate (a minimum of three substantive posts per week) receive a Certificate of Active Participation for the course.